Xen0ph0n/MIDAS/README.md

  Sleeping for: 30 seconds between iterations<br>
  All files will be moved to: ../2 once scanned<br>
  SSDeep fuzzy hashing is set to: True<br>
+ Full file Yara scanning is set to: True<br>
  Delete after scanning is set to: False<br>
 <br>
  This program will not terminate until you stop it.
 Enjoy!<br>